-There were no stock options granted for the years ended December 31, 2021 and 2020.
+There were no stock options granted for the years ended December 31, 2022 and 2021.

-12. EARNINGS PER SHARE (EPS)
+12. EARNINGS PER COMMON SHARE (EPS)

-A reconciliation of the numerator and denominator of the basic and diluted EPS computation for the years ended December 31, 2021 and 2020 is as follows.
-For the years ended December 31, 2021 and 2020, the dilutive effect of all options outstanding is included in the determination of diluted EPS since there were no options outstanding with an exercise price which exceeded the average market price of the Company's common stock for those years.
+A reconciliation of the numerator and denominator of the basic and diluted EPS computation for the years ended December 31, 2022 and 2021 is as follows.
+For the year ended December 31, 2022, there were no options outstanding and thus no dilutive effect.
+For the year ended December 31, 2021, the dilutive effect of all options outstanding is included in the determination of diluted EPS since there were no options outstanding with an exercise price which exceeded the average market price of the Company's common stock.

+On December 30, 2022, the Company paid a 5% common stock dividend that increased the number of shares outstanding by 406,850.
 On December 30, 2021, the Company paid a 5% common stock dividend that increased the number of shares outstanding by 386,381.
-On December 29, 2020, the Company paid a 5% common stock dividend that increased the number of shares outstanding by 366,239.
-All per share amounts have been adjusted to reflect a 5% common stock dividend on each of December 30, 2021 and December 29, 2020.
+All per share amounts have been adjusted to reflect a 5% common stock dividend on each of December 30, 2022 and December 30, 2021.